ensdomains/docs/dapp-developer-guide/ens-as-nft.md

 1. Create a registrar contract as ERC721 compliant
 2. Set ENS registry address (mostly when you deploy the registrar)
-3. Create `registry` function which calls `registry.setSubnodeOwner` then mint the token making the subdomain label hash as tokenId
+3. Create `register` function which calls `registry.setSubnodeOwner` then mint the token making the subdomain label hash as tokenId

 ```sol